2026 Festival Archive

 Kat Hand served as interim Festival Coordinator and helped guide logistics and process design.
 Ema Mareckova, whose internship was sponsored by United Way of Mid Coast Maine, supported digital engagement and social media.

-Questions and Answers
+Post-Festival Questions and Answers

-Is the Festival really free?
+Was the 2026 Festival free?

 Who presents the Festival?